 If you’d love to own an apartment building or an apartment complex and want to learn the secrets of how to do it accurately and effectively, then this article may be the most important one you ever read.

 My goal is to make this post the most Comprehensive Post On Apartment Syndications so I better deliver you some quality content based on my experience syndicating apartment deals.

-I have bought and sold almost 3,000 apartment units and have raised millions from investors via syndications.
+I have bought and sold over 5,300 apartment units and have raised millions from investors via syndications.